Beachgrass, European beach grass, European beachgrass

 [Cal-IPC] Invasive: Ammophila arenaria (European beachgrass) is a clumping perennial grass (family Poaceae) found in coastal dune systems from Santa Barbara County north.
 European beachgrass grows more densely than native American dunegrass (Leymus mollis), trapping passing sand and creating steep dunes that run parallel to the shoreline.
 This prevents new sand from reaching interior dunes, resulting in changes to the structure and ecology of dune ecosystems.
 Native plants often cannot compete with dense stands of European beachgrass.

 A. arenaria is one of the most problematic noxious weeds of coastal California.
 This sand-adapted grass was introduced to the beaches of western North America during the mid-19th century to provide stabilization to shifting sand dunes.
 It grew readily and it can now be found from California to British Columbia.
-The grass is invasive in the local ecosystems, forming dense monotypic stands that crowd out native vegetation, reduce species diversity of native arthropods, and cover vital open stretches of sand used for nesting by the threatened western snowy plover (Charadrius nivosus) (contributed by Mary Ann Machi)
+The grass is invasive in the local ecosystems, forming dense monotypic stands that crowd out native vegetation, reduce species diversity of native arthropods, and cover vital open stretches of sand used for nesting by the threatened western snowy plover (Charadrius nivosus) (link added by Mary Ann Machi)

 Suggested Citation